By TMoM Team Member Kelly Hines

 Soybeans.
 There used to be tobacco in those fields, I can nearly guarantee it.

-Then the last half mile, up the hill where the sun breaks through the low fog.
+Then we drive the last half mile, up the hill where the sun breaks through the low fog.
 A red silo.
 A small house.
 Acres and acres of fertile ground and the ghosts of generations who’ve worked it.
-A dog and a rusty mailbox on a crooked post and then, out of nowhere, a little school.
-A line of cars and smiling teachers, hustling children out and collecting backpacks and lunchboxes and Julia kisses me once, then again, before running into the building.
+There is a dog and a rusty mailbox on a crooked post and then, out of nowhere, a little school.
+Into view comes a line of cars and smiling teachers, hustling children out and collecting backpacks and lunchboxes and Julia kisses me once, then again, before running into the building.